jusrook/CoT-Defender/README.md

 # 《CoT Defender: Preemptive Chain-of-Thought Occupation for Jailbreak Attack Mitigation》
 This repository provides the data and code necessary for deploying CoT Defender.
-Additionally, we provide the model parameters obtained from the main experiments in our paper at [this link](https://send.tresorit.com/a#M5nep89dIvZkVV-d9QKxmg) (Please note, this link is temporary due to anonymity requirements.
-A permanent link will follow.).
+Additionally, we provide the model parameters obtained from the main experiments in our paper at [this link]([https://send.tresorit.com/a#M5nep89dIvZkVV-d9QKxmg](https://drive.google.com/file/d/1LAuT1a0ja0xpjksXh8jUKjkfBDZjy6oN/view?usp=drive_link)) .